Alternative Modernities

 Picture

-My recent thinking has been focused on the role that knowledge plays in a democratic society.
-Worries about the arrival of a post-truth society seem both ahistorical and overblown but seem to misunderstand the whole point of democracy.
-My most recent book, The Divide, tackles the challenges, trade offs, and seeming paradoxes of realizing the potential intelligence of democracy while legitimating the political system, building public trust, and allowing all citizens' values to influence policy
+I was sent down this path as I wrestled more and more with the question regarding the role that knowledge and truth should play in a democratic society.
+Worries about the arrival of a post-truth society to me seem both ahistorical and overblown.
+They also misunderstand the whole point of democracy.
+My second book, The Divide, tackles the challenges, trade offs, and seeming paradoxes inherent in realizing a democracy that is not only intelligent, but also fosters trust among citizens and for experts.

 Prior to becoming a professor of social science at the New Mexico Institute of Mining and Technology, I earned a PhD in Science and Technology Studies from RPI - which came after a bachelors and masters in mathematics from New Mexico Tech.
 My life before academia included stints crunching large data-sets for a multinational chemical company and teaching mathematics courses on a reservation in North-Central Montana.
 I also play rugby (when not rehabbing an injury).